-The Marban PFS contains recommended future work on the Marban Alliance Project to advance and assess the project with the purpose of publishing the Marban Alliance FS following such work.
+The Marban PFS contains recommended future work on the Marban Alliance Project to advance and assess the project with the purpose of progressing toward the Marban Alliance FS following such work.
 Set forth below is an update on the status of the recommended work in the Marban PFS.
-At the time of this MD&A, the recommended work in the Marban PFS is approximately 89% completed.
+At the time of this MD&A, the recommended work in the Marban PFS is approximately 92% completed.

-Area Estimated Cost (Millions) Work Completed (%) Status as of September 30, 2023 Drilling (Phase 1) \$6.4 100% Recommendation for 30,000 metres of drilling.
-Drilling was completed in ΨΟ.Ψ 10070 2022, with 36,000 metres drilled at an approximate cost of \$9 million.
+Area Estimated Cost (Millions) Work Completed (%) Status as at March 31, 2024 Drilling (Phase 1) \$6.4 100% Recommendation for 30,000 metres of drilling.
+Drilling was completed in 2022, with 36,000 metres drilled at an approximate cost of \$9 million.
 Drilling (Phase 2) \$3.2 100% Recommendation for 15,000 metres of drilling.
-Drilling was completed in ΨΟ.Σ 10070 2022, with 19,250 metres drilled at an approximate cost of \$4.8 million.
+Drilling was completed in 2022, with 19,250 metres drilled at an approximate cost of \$4.8 million.
 Sampling/QA/QC \$0.0 100% Completed.
 Mining \$0.9 20% Work in progress.
-The balance of the work will be executed within the Ψ0.5 2070 Feasibility Study.
+The balance of the work will be executed within the Feasibility Study once the scope is finalized.
 Open Pit Geotechnical \$0.8 100% Completed.
 Metallurgy \$0.2 100% Completed.
 Hydrological \$0.2 0% This work is to be completed by an external consultant once the scope of the Feasibility Study is defined.
 Geochemistry and Water Management Included in Environmental NA See "Environmental" row below.
-Geotechnical \$0.5 75% Work in progress.
-Required work is likely beyond that set out in the recommendations.
+Geotechnical \$0.5 100% Recommended work completed.
 Tailings \$0.3 0% This work is to be completed by an external consultant pending a review of processing options.
-Environmental \$1.8 90% This work is in progress and primarily relates to geochemistry.
-Total \$14.3 89%
+Environmental \$1.8 100% Completed.
+Total \$14.3 92%